Xaxis/jquery.devgrid/README.md

 ### Tracking w/o DevGrid Visualization

-When you have no need to see your site's breakpoint visualizations but still would like to have the `<body>` element of your site updated with the `data-devgrid-x-breakpoint` attribute so you can track which breakpoint is active programmatically, do the following:
+When you have no need to see your site's breakpoint visualizations but still would like to have the `<body>` element of your site updated with the `data-devgrid-bp` attribute so you can track which breakpoint is active programmatically, do the following:

 ```javascript